Fantominium/malcolm-typescript/README.md

 Will use the malcolm branch to write and push tests!

-### Come back to testing in the tests folder for checking on what is rendered
+### Come back to testing in the tests folder for checking on what is rendered **DONE**

+- need to find out why text on footer is returning null in tests.
+Test runner set up for typescript files.

 ### TODO

     - Create tests for this; unit, integration, and snapshot. **Using Malcolm branch for this**
-    - integragtion script for github actions to run above tests and build project. **IN PROG**
+    - integragtion script for github actions to run above tests and build project. **Testing IN PROG, building done by CI script**
-    - re-implement styling on old react site for these in styled components.
-(Not yet, will do soon)
+    - re-implement styling on old react site for these in styled components. **In prog**
-    - **DONE** solve the persistence issue of the context through navigation.
-(Will need a session/broser cookie, or make an api to take the easy route)